Skip to main content

 Machine requirements

-Hardware requirements to run Cypress depend how much memory the browser, the application under test, and the server (if running it locally) need to run the tests without crashing.
+Hardware requirements to run Cypress depend on how much memory the browser, the application under test, and the server (if running it locally) need to run the tests without crashing.
 Visit our System Requirements guide for minimum hardware recommendations.

 Some signs that your machine may not have enough CPU or memory to run Cypress: